falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 `proc.name` | CHARBUF | The process name (truncated after 16 characters) generating the event (task->comm).
 Truncation is determined by kernel settings and not by Falco.
 This field is collected from the syscalls args or, as a fallback, extracted from /proc/PID/comm.
 The name of the process and the name of the executable file on disk (if applicable) can be different if a process is given a custom name which is often the case for example for java applications.
 `proc.pname` | CHARBUF | The proc.name (truncated after 16 characters) of the parent process.
 `proc.aname` | CHARBUF | The proc.name (truncated after 16 characters) for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.aname[1] retrieves the proc.name of the parent process, proc.aname[2] retrieves the proc.name of the grandparent process, and so on.
 The current process's proc.name line can be obtained using proc.aname[0].
 When used without any arguments, proc.aname is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.aname=bash` to match any process ancestor whose name is `bash`.
 `proc.args` | CHARBUF | The arguments passed on the command line when starting the process generating the event excluding argv[0] (truncated after 4096 bytes).
-This field is collected from the syscalls args or, as a fallback, extracted from /proc/PID/cmdline.
+This field is collected from the system call arguments, or as a fallback, extracted from /proc/PID/cmdline, can be accessed by specifying proc.args[INDEX], e.g., proc.args[0] or proc.args[1].
+The indexing is zero-based, meaning proc.args[0] refers to the first command-line argument passed, rather than argv[0].
+`proc.aargs` | CHARBUF | The arguments passed on the command line when starting the process generating the event for a specific process ancestor.
+You can access different levels of ancestors by using indices.
+For example, proc.aargs[1] retrieves the arguments passed on the command line of the parent process, proc.aargs[2] retrieves the proc.args of the grandparent process, and so on.
+The current process's arguments passed on the command line can be obtained using proc.aargs[0].
+When used without any arguments, proc.aargs is applicable only in filters and matches any of the process ancestors.
+For instance, you can use `proc.aargs contains base64` to match any process ancestor whose arguments passed on the command line contains the term base64.
 `proc.cmdline` | CHARBUF | The concatenation of `proc.name + proc.args` (truncated after 4096 bytes) when starting the process generating the event.
 `proc.pcmdline` | CHARBUF | The proc.cmdline (full command line (proc.name + proc.args)) of the parent process.
 `proc.acmdline` | CHARBUF | The full command line (proc.name + proc.args) for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.acmdline[1] retrieves the full command line of the parent process, proc.acmdline[2] retrieves the proc.cmdline of the grandparent process, and so on.
 The current process's full command line can be obtained using proc.acmdline[0].
 When used without any arguments, proc.acmdline is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.acmdline contains base64` to match any process ancestor whose command line contains the term base64.